JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ![Node and C Comparision](./NodevC.png)

 This shows that the C implementation is consistently faster.
 However, these differences are not nearly as significant as one might expect.
 If we consider this workload more deeply, a majority of the required time complexity comes from reading from the file system.
 This problem is not directly owned by either language.
-The time to load a file is largely dictated by the kernel.
+The time to load a file is largely dictated by the kernel and underlying hardware.
 Now, where things can get interesting and where some of the benefits lie is that C gives you direct control over memory.
 In the C implementation, I was able to get just a bit more performance by being clever with my memory allocations.

 Lastly, let's consider the cost of getting things wrong.
 Remember how I mentioned the original C abstraction I created wasn't working well?
 If we compare this to the Node example, we can see that a poor implementation in C is quite detrimental.